 - Employment of a family member who was previously unemployed for one or more years prior to employment.
 Previously unemployed includes a person who annually has earned not more than the minimum wage applicable to the community multiplied by 500 hours.
 The applicable minimum wage is the federal minimum wage unless there is a higher state or local minimum wage.
 Increased earnings by a family member whose earnings increase during participation in an economic self-sufficiency or job-training program.
 A self-sufficiency program includes a program designed to encourage, assist, train, or facilitate the economic independence of HUD-assisted families or to provide work to such families [24 CFR 5.603(b)].
-New employment or increased earnings by a family member who has received benefits or services under Temporary Assistance for Needy Families (TANF) or any other state program - New employment or increased earnings by a family member who has received benefits or services under Temporary Assistance for Needy Families (TANF) or any other state program funded under Part A of Title IV of the Social Security Act within the past six months.
+New employment or increased earnings by a family member who has received benefits or services under Temporary Assistance for Needy Families (TANF) or any other state program funded under Part A of Title IV of the Social Security Act within the past six months.
+If the benefits are received in the form of monthly maintenance, there is no minimum amount.
+If - services under Temporary Assistance for Needy Families (TANF) or any other state program funded under Part A of Title IV of the Social Security Act within the past six months.
 If the benefits are received in the form of monthly maintenance, there is no minimum amount.
 If the benefits or services are received in a form other than monthly maintenance, such as one-time payments, wage subsidies, or transportation assistance, the total amount received over the six-month period must be at least \$500.